polvoazul/shutup/README.md

 ## Basic Use

-On the beggining of your code (before you import other things), add this line:
+On the beginning of your code (before you import other things), add this line:

 ```python
 import shutup; shutup.please()